itoulou/unicorn-attractor/README.md

 ### Login Form
 1. Go to 'Login' page.
 2. Try to submit the empty form and verify that an error message about the required fields appears.
-3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+3. Try to submit the form with an invalid username or email address and verify that a relevant error message appears.
 4. Try to submit the form with all inputs valid and verify you are redirected to the homepage where a success message appears.

 ### Register Form